Eschatologue/CM_wiki/docs/class/barbarian/tranquillity.md

 #### Superiority Dice

 You have three Superiority Dice, which are :die-d6: d6s.
 A Superiority Die is expended when you use it.
-You regain all expended Superiority Dice when you finish a Short Rest or Long Rest.
+You regain all expended Superiority Dice when you finish a **:rest-short: Short Rest** or Long Rest.

 #### Saving Throws